petmongrels/mcouch/README.md

 - Document conflict checks
 - Custom reducers

 It uses Rhino to interpret the Java script map functions.
 It uses Jackson for JSON parsing.
 Based on stubbing of Apache Commons HTTP client.

+public class InMemoryCouchDb implements HttpClient